chentiangemalc/AutoAttachApiMon/README.md

 Use AutoAttachAPIMon_x64 c*.exe to monitor all new 64-bit processes matching the wildcard pattern Use AutoAttachAPIMon_x86 c*.exe to monitor all new 32-bit processes matchingi the widcard pattern

+There is some delay before process monitoring starts, but much quicker than manually.

+While tools like TTD / Dtrace etc have eliminated many uses of API Mon, some things are just faster to work out with this tool.